Can Keratin Peptides Support Eyelash and Eyebrow Growth?

 Once circulating in the body, keratin peptides interact with the extracellular matrix (ECM), a network of proteins that supports the cells surrounding each hair follicle.
 The ECM plays a crucial role in maintaining the strength and integrity of the follicular environment.
 Peptides have been shown to stimulate the synthesis of collagen type IV, laminin, and other structural components that reinforce this matrix.
 Collagen type IV forms part of the basement membrane surrounding the follicle, creating a physical and biochemical bridge between the dermis and the cells responsible for hair growth.

 By enhancing collagen and ECM production, orally ingested keratin peptides may help strengthen this protective “shield” around the hair follicle, improving both nutrient exchange and follicular stability.
 This environment supports healthier follicle function, which in turn promotes stronger, higher-quality hair fibers, including those of the eyelashes and eyebrows.
+A stable follicular environment is also influenced by the balance of microorganisms living on the skin.

 In addition to supporting the follicular matrix, keratin peptides appear to influence the dermal papilla, a small cluster of cells located at the base of each follicle.
 The dermal papilla regulates hair growth signals, determines how long a hair remains in the growth phase, and communicates with surrounding cells to control hair thickness and quality.
 Peptides that reach this area may help maintain dermal papilla vitality and improve the signaling processes that guide healthy follicle behavior.